bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/topic-2-12-loop-analysis.rst

 Summary
 -------

+- (AP 2.12.A.1) A **statement execution count** indicates the number of times a statement is executed by the program.
+Statement execution counts are often calculated informally through tracing and analysis of the iterative statements.

-- A trace table can be used to keep track of the variables and their values throughout each iteration of the loop.
+- A **trace table** can be used to keep track of the variables and their values throughout each iteration of the loop.

-- We can determine the number of times a code segment will execute with a **statement execution count**.
-This is called **run-time analysis**.

 - The number of times a loop executes can be calculated by ``largestValue - smallestValue + 1`` where these are the largest and smallest values of the loop counter variable possible in the body of the loop.

 - The number of times a nested for-loop runs is the number of times the outer loop runs **times** the number of times the inner loop runs.

+- In non-rectangular loops, the number of times the inner loop runs can be calculated with the sum of natural numbers formula ``n(n+1)/2`` where n is the number of times the outer loop runs or the maximum number of times the inner loop runs.

 Loop Analysis Game